 If you can, it’s a good idea to check the theme before installing it on your site.

-Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track any bugs and make sure that all plugins are working fine with the new theme before installing and activating it on a live site.
+Typically, web service providers will set up a test site where they can test the latest version of an installed theme, track bugs and check if the new theme version doesn’t conflict with any existing plugins or settings before installing it on a live site.

-If you manage your own website, you can install a test WordPress site on a subdomain or a separate domain with the same configuration settings (e.g. plugins) and play with the new theme versions on your test site before applying it to your live site.
+If you manage your own website, you can set up a test WordPress site on a subdomain or a separate domain name with the same configuration settings (e.g. plugins) and test new theme versions on your test site before applying it to your live website.

 4. Search Online

-You can type the theme name and version into Google, and search the theme developer’s support forum (many developers offer this for premium themes, and even for some free plugins).
+You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers provide forums for paid WordPress themes, and even for some free plugins).

 5. Use Child Themes For Heavily Customized Themes

-A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
-When you update the “parent theme”, your modifications are preserved through the “child theme.”
+A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
+When you update the “parent theme”, all customizations are preserved through the “child theme.”

-If you plan to customize your theme files, then we recommend becoming familiar with the use of child themes, especially if you plan on using a theme that gets regularly updated.
-You can learn more about child themes by searching online, or visit the WordPress Codex child theme page here:
+If you plan to customize your theme files, then we recommend becoming familiar with child themes, especially if you use a theme that gets regularly updated.
+You can learn more about child themes by searching online, or just visit the WordPress Codex child theme page here:

-As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
-The bit of the update process that takes the most time and effort to complete is the preparation involved prior to upgrading.
+As you will see below, the actual process of updating a WordPress theme is easy.
+What can feel slightly bothersome is the precautionary work involved prior to upgrading.

-Some people don’t upgrade their themes regularly, while many upgrade without going through all of the steps listed in the section above.
+Some people don’t upgrade their themes regularly, while many upgrade without going through some or all of the steps listed in the section above.
 As mentioned earlier, the above are recommended “best practice” methods to help you avoid problems.
-Ultimately, it is solely your responsibility as a website owner to protect your online properties.
+Ultimately, it is your responsibility as a website owner to protect your digital properties.

 Log into your WordPress admin area …

-Updating themes from your WP dashboard is quite a simple process.
-You can update your site’s theme using the “Themes” screen, or the “Updates” section.
+Updating a WordPress theme from your WP dashboard is a very simple process.
+You can update your WordPress theme from the “Themes” area, or the “Updates” area.

-You can see which themes require updating by going to your Themes page.
+You can see which themes need to be updated by going to your Themes page.

 Choose Appearance > Themes from your WP admin menu …